 It was with this history in mind that we opened our doors in Loveland and now look to the future with anticipation.

 The April 9 dedication ceremony hosted more than 300 people and included leadership from the Rocky Mountain Conference, members of the local Chamber of Commerce and the community, and many church members—some of whom drove hours to attend the event.

 “For our church in this region, the Voice of Prophecy is more than a place on the map,” said Ed Barnett, president of the Rocky Mountain Conference.
 “We are excited to officially welcome them as partners in mission.”

-A ribbon-cutting ceremony was followed by tours of the facility, and attendees were excited to hear about ministry projects including the weekly radio program, the ministry’s recent month-long series in Minneapolis, the DISCOVER Bible School, Bible distribution in the Arctic, and a humanitarian project that is rescuing young girls from human trafficking in India (watch the video here).
+A ribbon-cutting ceremony was followed by tours of the facility, and attendees were excited to hear about ministry projects including the weekly radio program, the ministry’s recent month-long series in Minneapolis, the DISCOVER Bible School, and a humanitarian project that is rescuing young girls from human trafficking in India (watch the video here).